ALL IN-TOWN SHOPS, THE EDUCATION CENTER, AND THE RETREAT CENTER ARE CLOSED THROUGH SPRING 2021.

 Quilters do so much good in the world!
 You make a difference with every stitch and it’s never been more apparent to me than at this very moment.
 You are sewing masks by the thousands, you’re making surgical caps, you’re helping friends and neighbors, and you’re a positive influence in your community.
 We are so grateful to support you in your efforts.
 Thank you for all you do!

 We Care About Customer SafetyWe want to assure you that great care is being taken to continue providing the best customer service we can, while keeping you safe.
-As a result, all the Missouri Star shops are closed until the end of April, at the very least, and we have taken measures in our warehouse to make sure that employees are able to ship items safely while maintaining proper social distance.
+As a result, all the Missouri Star shops are closed until Spring 2021, at the very least, and we have taken measures in our warehouse to make sure that employees are able to ship items safely while maintaining proper social distance.
 They are to keep 6 feet away from each other, wear protective masks, and wash their hands frequently.
 We have also implemented a one yard minimum for fabric cuts to keep them a safe distance from each other while cutting fabric.

 How We’re Working to Keep Missouri Star Employees SafeMissouri Star employees are our greatest asset and we want to keep them safe.
 They are like family to us!
 Thankfully, many of our employees are able to work from home to keep providing quilting tutorials and educational content for you each week.
 Our customer service team is also able to work from home to help you with your questions and orders.
 Our large warehouse is able to accommodate many workers at a time with ample social distance and we have eliminated all group meetings in person.